Read the Internet Matters guide on choosing a mobile phone for a child.

-We recommend trying the BBC's free app Own It.
+We recommend trying the BBC's free Own It app.

 The app is designed for children to use when they get their first phone.
-The app has a special keyboard that gives children helpful tips and friendly advice as they type.
+The app has a special keyboard, which gives children helpful tips and friendly advice as they type.

 Apps to check what a child is doing online (Apple Family Sharing and Family Link from Google)